 The pixel detector is the innermost element of the Inner Detector as shown in Figure 1.
-The pixel tracker is designed to provide at least three points on a charged track emanating from the center of the collision region in ATLAS.
-The pixel detector and the other elements of the Inner Detector cover a pseudorapidity range $|\eta| < 2.5$ .
+The pixel tracker is designed to provide at least three points on a charged track emanating from the collision region in ATLAS.
+The pixel detector and the other elements of the Inner Detector span a pseudorapidity range $|\eta| < 2.5$ .